 - find out what other children will and won’t let them do

 - work out social relationships as they play roles, take turns and sort out personal boundaries.

 Play fighting or real fighting?

-You might worry that your child is being aggressive, but you can usually tell rough-and-tumble play from genuine fighting.
+You might worry that your child is being aggressive, but you can usually tell rough-and-tumble play or play fighting from the real thing.

-Rough-and-tumble play can easily lead to real fighting, so try to establish some rules about what is and isn’t acceptable during play.
+Rough play can lead to real fighting, so try to establish some rules about what is and isn’t acceptable during play.
 You can get even young children involved in working out what the rules should be.

 Rough-and-tumble play: ages and stages

 Babies and toddlers enjoy exciting movement, as long as they feel safe.
 Toddlers and babies like to be bounced on your knee or lifted into the air.
 It’s best to be gentle with young children, though, to avoid any accidental injury.

 Toddlers love playing chasey or tiggy, spinning around and dancing.
 This kind of active play works best when children are wide awake and not expected to go to bed or sit quietly any time soon.

 This short video is about rough-and-tumble play like chasing and wrestling.
 These are good things for dads to do with their kids.
 You can have fun together and strengthen your bond at the same time.
 As well as being good exercise, rough play helps children learn how strong they are.